Forewin Supports Kayayei Football

 The charity game forms part of activities to commission the Kumasi Kejetia Kayayei Resettlement Center.

-The founder of Kunata Voluntary Organization, the N.G.O that operates the Pamela Bridgewater Project, Yahaya Alhassan expressed thanks to the Administrative Manager, Mr Charles Ziade, and the entire management team of Forewin Ghana, for their exemplary and continuous support for, what he called, the deprived segment of the populace.
+The founder of Kunata Voluntary Organization, the N.G.O that operates the Pamela Bridgewater Project Yahaya Alhassan expressed thanks the Administration Manager Mr Charles Ziade and the entire management team of Forewin Ghana, for their exemplary and continuous support for what he called the deprived segment of the populace ..

-Meanwhile, Alhassan has invited Management of Forewin Ghana, to the end of Ramadhan Eid Ul Fitr inter Zongo gala in Kumasi which kicks off on June 19.
+Meanwhile, Alhassan has invited Management of Forewin Ghana for the end of Ramadhan Eid Ul Fitr inter Zongo gala in Kumasi which kicks off on June 19.